-Equity, Diversity & Inclusion (EDI), including Anti- Racism - Through our Equity, Diversity, Inclusion (EDI) and Anti-racism (AR) roadmap we are striving to role model in all we do to be representative of the cultures, countries and demographics within which we operate.
-As part of our recent transformation process, we are building internal capacity for EDI and AR by the creation of the position of EDI Specialist.
-This supports the implementation of the EDI/AR roadmap and design, implementation and coordination of EDI initiatives across the organisation, as well as bringing a specialist inclusion lens to Plan's work.
-We are undertaking a review of our global policies including the harassment, bullying and discrimination policy and developing an all-encompassing EDI policy to support us in realising our internal cultural aspirations of true gender equality and anti-racism.
+Making inclusion a normal part of who we are and what we do - Through our Equity, Diversity, Inclusion (EDI) and Anti-racism (AR) roadmap we are striving to role model in all we do to be representative of the cultures, countries and demographics within which we operate.
+We are continuing to build internal capacity for EDI and AR. through the implementation of the EDI/AR roadmap and design, implementation and coordination of EDI initiatives across the organisation, as well as bringing a specialist inclusion lens to Plan's internal policies, processes and guidance.
+This includes facilitating and supporting internal employee networks and affinity groups to create safe spaces for staff and foster a culture of belonging.
+We have reviewed and re-launched our harassment, bullying and discrimination policy and are developing an all-encompassing EDI policy to support us in realising our internal cultural aspirations of true gender equality and anti-racism.

-Our calculations at a glance
+- Our calculations at a glance

-Plan International Global Hub, UK Staff - Gender Pay Gap Reporting (snapshot date 5 April 2021, published in 2022)
+Plan International Global Hub - Gender Pay Gap Reporting (snapshot date 5 April 2022, published in 2023)

-Mean Median Gender Pay Gap 9.87% 7.46% Gender Bonus Gap Plan International does not pay bonuses The proportion of males and females receiving a bonus payment
+Mean Median Gender Pay Gap 15.72% 7.80% Gender Bonus Gap Plan International does not pay bonuses The proportion of males and females receiving a bonus payment